-- It will show up as dark or black spots that take over 1/3 of the leaf size.
+- It will appear as dark or black spots that take over 1/3 of the leaf size.
 The black spots enlarge rapidly and begin spreading to other leaves.

 - Dark spots are caused by bright lighting, and bacterial brown spots may appear tiny in size with brownish spots that later turn black.